 Land Law governs the rights, interests and obligations that arise in relation to land and property.
 It determines who owns land, what interests third parties may hold, how those interests are created and protected, and what happens when competing claims arise.

-Within SQE1, Land Law sits in FLK1 and carries significant exam weight.
-It also underpins the FLK2 Property Practice module, so a strong grasp of Land Law principles will benefit you across both papers.
+Within SQE1, Land Law sits in FLK2 and carries significant exam weight.
+It also underpins the FLK2 Property Practice module, so a strong grasp of Land Law principles will help you connect substantive property rules with transactional questions.
 The foundation of modern Land Law is the Land Registration Act 2002, which governs most land in England and Wales.
 Understanding the registered land system—the three registers, the mirror principle, the exceptions for overriding interests—is the key to unlocking all of Land Law.

-The registered land framework and co-ownership rules are among the most heavily tested areas in SQE1 Land Law.
+The registered land framework and co-ownership rules are central areas of SQE1 Land Law.

 Core Areas Tested in SQE1